 Visitors can enjoy historic buildings, beautiful homes, and some of the best hotels in Prescott when visiting the historic district.
 The homes range in style from majestic Victorians to quaint and charming cottages and craftsman bungalows.
 The area is actually known statewide as being one of the best places to visit for Halloween decorations and trick-or-treating.

-One of our favorite hotels, Hassayampa Inn, is located near many exciting attractions and hot spots.
+One of our favorite hotels, Hassayampa Inn, is near many exciting attractions and hot spots.
 It is just down the road from Prescott Western Heritage Center on Montezuma Street.
 This cultural center is right on Whiskey Row and features exciting history lessons of the Southwest and Arizona specifically.

 Here are some of the best things to see and do around Prescott’s historic district: